What is trauma-informed massage therapy?

 RMTs in the trauma-informed space

 For RMTs working in a clinic using trauma-informed approaches, it’s important to recognize the need for self-care and personal growth.
 Attending to our own personal traumatic histories and practicing self-regulating strategies allows us to provide better care for ourselves and others.
-For insight and support, RMTs might consider working with a counsellor, speaking with a mentor and exploring learning tools on these subjects:
+For insight and support, RMTs might consider working with a counsellor, speaking with a mentor and exploring learning on these subjects:

 The Trauma-Informed Practice Guide also contains questions for self-reflection.

 Remember, we don’t have to be experts on trauma to apply the principles of trauma-informed practice.
-However, if we use this term to describe our approach, we need to have received additional training that equips us with the skills to communicate and be present with, people who have experienced traumatic events.
+However, if we use this term to describe our approach, we need to have received additional training that equips us with the skills to communicate and be present with people who have experienced traumatic events.

 As an RMT, learning about a trauma-informed approach to massage therapy can help us grow as individuals and applying it skillfully in practice can result in real benefits for our patients and clients.